-Expected outcome The EU is a global reference for railway certifications and integration ERA authorisations are recognised worldwide Outcome indicators Note: they will be further developed in future SPDs Number of times ERA is mentioned in social media/ news outside EU Number of non-EU participants in ERA trainings and dissemination events Number of countries signing agreement with EC to implement EU rail standards Number of rail EN standards that become rail ISO standards Number of countries outside Europe implementing ERTMS Progress towards outcome in 2022 EUMedRail, IPA and other EU Conferences Expected resource envelope: Human resources Financial resources 16.88 FTEs € 849,758.00 Fee-based No
+Expected outcome The EU is a global reference for railway certifications and integration ERA authorisations are recognised worldwide Outcome indicators Note: they will be further developed in future SPDs Number of times ERA is mentioned in social media/ news outside EU Number of non-EU participants in ERA trainings and dissemination events Number of countries signing agreement with EC to implement EU rail standards Number of rail EN standards that become rail ISO standards Progress towards outcome in 2022 Number of countries outside Europe implementing ERTMS EUMedRail, IPA and other EU Conferences Expected resource envelope: Human resources 18 Financial resources 19 13.73 FTEs € 843,638.61 Fee-based No

-Project FTEs € Output indicator in line with the accountability ceiling Target ERA1145 ERA Academy 3,58 € 545,258.00 Building and managing the Academy, promotion of the Academy, naming and design Developed and implemented as planned
+Project FTEs € Output indicator in line with the accountability ceiling Target ERA1145 ERA Academy 3.78 € 541,188 Building and managing the Academy, promotion of the Academy, naming and design Developed and implemented as planned

-&lt;sup>18 The human resources are shown in FTE, not headcount.
+18 The human resources are shown in FTE, not headcount.
 While the Agency employs 203 staff, they only represent a total 198.94 FTE for 2022 due to working patterns and recruitment procedures.
 For more information, please refer to Annex IV.

-&lt;sup>19 The financial resources shown here only take into account the operational expenditures.
+19 The financial resources shown here only take into account the operational expenditures.
 For a comprehensive view on the financial resources including all costs such as staff salary, IT costs etc, please refer to Annex II.

 Project FTEs € Output indicator in line with the accountability ceiling Target Building the Knowledge HUB: integration of the E- Learning environment (Moodle), organising blended learning and classroom trainings, manage Library and Terminology.
 This includes the safety trainings portfolio.
 Developed and implemented as planned Contributing to the Competency Framework Continued development Delivering ERA events: conferences, webinars, workshops as defined in the yearly communication and dissemination plan agreed by the MB.
 Events postponed/delayed from 2021 delivered and pre-work for other events done.
 Delivering trainings upon request of the Commission, Member States, candidate countries and networks within the nature of activities and the extend as defined by the MB (Art.
 43 EU 2016/796).
 Participating in conferences organised by other stakeholders if related to the Agency's projects and services.
-Delivered Developing a training 'movement': an academic Network: Mapping of the Academic network and mapping/preparation of accreditation scheme for external partners, create LinkedIn presence/community Contacts established ERA1147
+Delivered Developing a training 'movement': an academic Network: Mapping of the Academic network and mapping/preparation of accreditation scheme for external partners, create LinkedIn presence/community Contacts established

-Project FTEs € Output indicator in line with the accountability ceiling Target Coordination of international 1,80 € - Collaboration with OSJD, OTIF Ensured relations Engagement with other international regulation bodies (Platform of regulators) Ensured Support to EC in wider international engagement Ensured ERA1150 EUMedRail 3,00 €- EUMEDRAIL annual conference 1 Dissemination of EU and international railway legislation and standards abroad (seminars, trainings, workshops, bilateral meetings, technical and study visits, etc.) 5 regional dissemination activities 5 national dissemination activities Training of officials/experts at ERA premises 3 officials/experts trained at ERA premises Support to the regional cooperation process (UfM) 2 contribution to the monitoring of the regional transport action plan 2021-2027 presentations / reports) ERA1151 IPA and Western Balkans 1,00 € - Analysis of the actual functioning of the national bodies - satisfied requests 100% Assistance in take-over / implementation of TSIs into national legal framework - satisfied requests 100% E-learning Deployed IPA Project management - Interim reports to EC Issued
+Project FTEs € Output indicator in line with the accountability ceiling Target Coordination of international relations 1,80 1,80 €- Collaboration with OSJD, OTIF With OTIF: ensured.
+With OSJD: ensured so far as is possible, taking into account the EU approach to the situation in Ukraine.
+Engagement with other international regulation bodies (Platform of regulators) Ensured Support to EC in wider international engagement, including EU support to Ukraine Ensured ERA1150 EUMedRail 3,00 3,00 € - EUMEDRAIL annual conference 1 legis training Dissemination of EU and international railway legislation and standards abroad (seminars, trainings, workshops, bilateral meetings, technical and study visits, etc.) 5 regional dissemination activities 5 national dissemination activities Training of officials/experts at ERA premises 3 officials/experts trained at ERA premises Support to the regional cooperation process (UfM) 2 contribution to the monitoring of the regional transport action plan 2021-2027 presentations / reports) ERA1151 IPA and Western Balkans 1,00 1,00 €- Analysis of the actual functioning of the national bodies - satisfied requests 100% Assistance in take-over / implementation of TSIs into national legal framework - satisfied requests 100% E-learning Deployed